+Caption

 Cluster 1, 'feeling happy', captured general 'good morning' comments and upbeat tweets like Ana Ivanovic's, 'Love walking up here every day so beautiful', as well as Sania Mirza's tweet, 'Me and all my friends having a great time ', Alex Morgan was delighted to be back living in Orlando and tweeted'I'm so in love with Orlando and so happy to be back living here.
 Today, and every day, we are #OrlandoUnited'.